-- Personal greeting keys (Codes 571-573) These provide for easy activation of one or more of the user's personal greetings.
+- Call forward/no-answer key (Code #567) Sets or cancels call forwarding/no-answer.
+This overrides the call forward busy/no-answer assignment in Function 31. - Message monitor key (Code #568) Toggles message monitor mode.
+(Functionally is same as pressing PROG/HELP 3 6 and following the prompts.) - Background announce key (Code #569) During call waiting, pressing (and holding down) this key lets the user make a brief, private background announcement to the station's earpiece (if the user has enabled the background announce feature). - Personal greeting keys (Codes #571-#573) These provide for easy activation of one or more of the user's personal greetings.
 Each key's LED will be green for the associated personal greeting that is active.
-These keys can be used in place of, or in conjunction with, manual activation of the greetings in programming mode. - Caller ID (Code 574) Allows the user to view the 25 calls presented most recently to his station.
-Caller ID records are stored only for those phones which have a Caller ID key assigned. - Virtual Answer Keys (Codes 575 and 576) Pressing a Virtual Answer Key when the extension receives a call-waiting alert causes the system to play a greeting to a caller and then route the caller to a desired destination.
-(For more details on this feature, see the User's Guide.) - QuickPage (Code 577) Normally used by an operator, this key lets the user quickly put on hold, and page, a station user.
-While on a CO line call, the user can press a QuickPage key and then enter a station number (or press a programmable feature key programmed for an extension), and the system will automatically page the person, then forward the call to the person's voice mailbox if he/she doesn't answer. - Mute/DND (Code 578) Serves the same function as the MUTE/DND fixed-feature key. - Voice mail (Code 579) Serves the same function on a 12-Key Feature Phone as pressing VOICE MAIL on a 24-Key or 48-Key Feature Phone. - Override ring key (Code 580) Allows a user to place an outside call (CO, extension, Esi-Link or Remote Phone) while another call is ringing in on the same station. - Door control (Code 581) For ESI Presence Management only.
-For more information, see the ESI Presence Management Installation Manual (ESI # 0450-0792). - Record (Code 582) For ESI Cordless Handsets only.
-Pressing this key performs the same as does the fixed RECORD key on ESI desktop Feature Phones. - Quick Switch (Code 583) When programmed, pressing this key lets the user transfer active calls between a desktop ESI Feature Phone and either an ESI Cordless Handset or VIP Softphone.
-It also allows the user to set specific ring options when simultaneously using a desktop ESI Feature Phone and either an ESI Cordless Handset or VIP Softphone. - Account codes (Code 584) When programmed, pressing this key lets the user send account codes during a call. - LCL (Code 585) Used only on Remote IP Cordless Handset.
-When programmed, this key accesses a local analog CO line. - Overhead page (Code 599) Allows the user to access the overhead paging system.
+These keys can be used in place of, or in conjunction with, manual activation of the greetings in programming mode. - Caller ID (Code #574) Allows the user to view the 25 calls presented most recently to his station.
+Caller ID records are stored only for those phones which have a Caller ID key assigned. - Virtual Answer Keys (Codes #575 and #576)1 Pressing a Virtual Answer Key when the extension receives a call-waiting alert causes the system to play a greeting to a caller and then route the caller to a desired destination.
+(For more details on this feature, see the User's Guide.) - QuickPage (Code #577) Normally used by an operator, this key lets the user quickly put on hold, and page, a station user.
+While on a CO line call, the user can press a QuickPage key and then enter a station number (or press a programmable feature key programmed for an extension), and the system will automatically page the person2, then forward the call to the person's voice mailbox if he/she doesn't answer. - Override ring key (Code #580) Allows a user to place an outside call (CO, extension, Esi-Link or Remote Phone) while another call is ringing in on the same station. - Door control (Code #581) For ESI Presence Management only.
+For more information, see the ESI Presence Management Installation Manual (ESI # 0450-0792). - Record (Code #582) For ESI Cordless Handsets only.
+Pressing this key performs the same as does the fixed RECORD key on ESI desktop phones. - Quick Switch (Code #583) When programmed, pressing this key lets the user transfer active calls between an ESI desktop phone and an ESI Cordless Handset II.
+It also allows the user to set specific ring options when simultaneously using an ESI desktop phone and an ESI Cordless Handset II. - Account codes (Code #584) When programmed, pressing this key lets the user send account codes during a call. - LCL (Code #585) Used only on Remote IP Cordless Handset.
+When programmed, this key accesses a local analog CO line. - Video Adaptor (Code #586) When programmed, pressing this key lets ESI Video Viewer users who have Video Viewer running on their PC automatically pull up video from the specified video adaptor. - Loop key (Code #587) Allows for the appearance of any CO line or Esi-Link call that may be ringing a station, without the need for a programmable feature key to be programmed as a CO line key.
+Up to six loop keys may be programmed per station. - Overhead page (Code 599) Allows the user to access the overhead paging system.